'Two great powers': Biden, Putin plunge into hours of talks - WTMJ

 Associated Press

 Biden called it a discussion between “two great powers” and said it was “always better to meet face to face.”
-Putin, for his part, said he hoped the talks would be “productive.”
+Putin said he hoped the talks would be “productive.”

 The meeting in a book-lined room had a somewhat awkward beginning — both men appeared to avoid looking directly at each other during a brief and chaotic photo opportunity before a scrum of jostling reporters.